NeuralEnsemble/cobrawap/pipeline/stage02_processing/README.md

 # Stage 2 - Processing
 This stage prepares the data for analysis.
-The user can select the required pre-processing steps depending on the data and analysis objectives.
+The user can select the required processing steps depending on the data and analysis objectives.

 [config template](config_template.yaml)
 <!-- |